What are the Volunteer Community of the Year Awards?

 What criteria do judges use to select Volunteer Communities of the Year?

-The 2018 Volunteer Community of the Year Awards (COY) will honor communities that demonstrate the ability to address their community's greatest needs through impact-minded volunteer activities.
+The Volunteer Community of the Year Awards (COY) honor communities that demonstrate the ability to address their community's greatest needs through impact-minded volunteer activities.
 A sampling of the criteria used to select the winning communities is as follows:

 - What ongoing volunteer services and programs directly address the areas of greatest need within your community?